 are quite...you've quite well broken down the things within science and your research that you're trying to address.
 I'm curious just what are the things outside of science that also kind of drive your interests?
 So like the Syrian refugee crisis, for example.

 Richard: Right.
 Right.
 So okay.
 So in that case, there are a few things.
 So there are some which are more sort of internal, psychological things, which relate to society.
 And there are some which...all of the things.
 All of the things I could list would be some balance of my...my personal issues and how they interact with external issues.
 But the more...the more internal personal things are, I just...I don't only not respect authority, I think authority is just about the worst thing ever and I hate it.
 And I just...it's a so deeply ingrained thing in me that authority is useless and that people who seek out positions of authority tend to be so terribly unsuitable for the thing...you know, for the position.
 For the role it's supposed to be achieving.
 They're just people who want authority who tend to rise to positions of authority, not people who want to do things that positions of authority are supposed to be achieving.
 So that really affects a lot of the things that I do.
 I really cannot stand if someone tries to tell me something from a position of authority or if someone tells me that things have to be done this way because those are the rules or that the system works this way and therefore it makes sense to do things this way.
 I don't accept...I can't accept those justifications for anything.
 And so a lot of my behavior gets driven by this kind of very deep reactionary sort of flipping out that happens when someone tries to tell me you’re allowed to do that thing.
 Or actually this thing which would benefit society well, we can't do that because, you know, these are the rules and these are the people that are in charge and so on.
-So that really riels me up and it also gets my creative juices flowing and tends to make me find ways to get around the system.
+So that really riles me up and it also gets my creative juices flowing and tends to make me find ways to get around the system.
 So that's kind of one thing.